 Italian Herbs & Spices

-First things first, herbs!
-Spices and herbs are very important when it comes to cooking in general, they elevate any dish and enhance flavour.
-Italian dishes rely on specific herbs to distinguish their classics – think basil in a basil pesto, and crispy sage with brown butter gnocchi.
-Other must-have herbs and spices to include in your Italian pantry are bay leaves, parsley, oregano, hot chilli, thyme, black pepper and rosemary.
+First things first, spices and herbs are essential to everyday cooking; they elevate any dish and enhance flavour.
+Italian dishes rely on specific herbs to distinguish their classics – think basil in a basil pesto and crispy sage with brown butter gnocchi.
+Other must-have herbs and spices to include in your Italian pantry are bay leaves, parsley, oregano, chilli, thyme, black pepper and rosemary.

 Try this recipe for Gnocchi in a Creamy Basil Pesto Sauce